pa11y/pa11y-webservice-client-node/MIGRATION.md

 # Migration Guide

-Pa11y's API changes between major versions.
-This is a guide to help you make the switch when this happens.
+This package's API and/or supported set of environments changes between major versions.
+This is a guide to help you update your project to use a new major version.

+## Migrating to 4 from 3

+1. Upgrade to Node.js 18 or above.

-## Migrating from 2.x to 3.x
+## Migrating to 3 from 2

-Pa11y Webservice Client 3.x only supports Node.js v12 and higher, you'll need to upgrade to be able to use it.
+1. Upgrade to Node.js 12 or above.

-## Migrating from 1.x to 2.x
+## Migrating to 2 from 1

-Pa11y Webservice Client 2.x only supports Node.js v8.0.0 and higher, you'll need to upgrade to be able to use it.
+1. Upgrade to Node.js 8 or above.